berndpanassiti/HostSwitch/README.md

 #### Example use

 Try the following example to simulate dispersal and host switch events by a consumer.
-You can set up a maximum of 20 generations and 3 simulations
+You can set up a maximum of 20 generations and 3 simulations:
 ```{r}
 library (HostSwitch)
 simulated_quantities <- simHostSwitch(seed=123,n_sim=3,n_generation=20)